MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/query-options.md

 We use the [ODataQueryOptions.ApplyTo](/dotnet/api/microsoft.aspnet.odata.query.odataqueryoptions.applyto) method to apply the required query options.

-[ODataQueryOptions<`TEntity`>](/dotnet/api/microsoft.aspnet.odata.query.odataqueryoptions-1) can be used an argument in a controller method.
+[ODataQueryOptions<`TEntity`>](/dotnet/api/microsoft.aspnet.odata.query.odataqueryoptions-1) can be used an argument in a controller method:

 ```csharp
 public IQueryable<Customer> Get(ODataQueryOptions<Customer> options)